By Chris Carmichael,

 Keeping a group together on rolling hills can be a challenge.
 Stronger riders can rip the group apart by setting an uphill pace that’s good for them but too hard for others.
 Over the top, the riders in the front of the group have to keep pedaling so the riders in the draft aren’t on the brakes all the way down the other side.
 Communication is key, and the people in the middle of the group should call the shots.
 They can tell if people in the back are starting to struggle on the uphill and are the first to start riding into the backs of those in front of them if the pace is too slow on the downhill.

 Riding just a little bit faster – or a bit more economically – everywhere means you may not have to dig really deep anywhere.
 The bigger an individual effort the more it takes out of you, and the less you have in the tank for later.
-One of the big reasons we have coaches on the road with athlete during the Amgen Tour of California Race Experience, is to help athletes manage their efforts and optimize their speed.
-As a result, athletes who may start out doubting their ability to ride more than 600 miles in 7 days reach the final finish line with smiles on their faces and an unparalleled sense of accomplishment.
+One of the big reasons we have coaches on the road with athlete during CTS Camps and Bucket List events is to help athletes manage their efforts and optimize their speed.
+As a result, athletes who may start out doubting their ability to ride big miles day after day reach the final finish line with smiles on their faces and an unparalleled sense of accomplishment.

 Success in cycling isn’t just about how strong you are.
 It’s about how wisely you use your strength.